Meet the team

-Our Programme Adviser for Malawi and Liberia, Jenny, previously worked for an international development consultancy, providing technical, advisory and programme management support to several donor-funded health projects.
+Our Programme Advisor for Malawi and Liberia, Jenny, previously worked for an international development consultancy, providing technical, advisory and programme management support to several donor-funded health projects.
 During this time, she supported family planning programmes in Ghana and Kenya and a health governance programme in Pakistan.
 She graduated with a Bachelor’s degree in International and Global Studies and a Master’s degree in International Public Health, both from the University of Sydney.
 Jenny has worked all over the world including Africa, Asia and the Pacific.

 In her free time, Jenny loves to cook - she’s the queen of cheese dishes.

-Johara Nadri – Programme Adviser
+Johara Nadri – Programme Advisor

-Johara is our Programme Adviser for Burundi, Cote d’Ivoire and Sudan.
+Johara is our Programme Advisor for Burundi, Cote d’Ivoire and Sudan.
 She has worked across the globe including as an Epidemiologist for a French Regional Health Observatory in French Guiana.
 Johara also brings aboard expertise in defining disease burden from her experience as manager for project Africhol.